 Find Your Perfect Policy: 866-843-5386

-Did you know that 33 percent of fatal crashes in Virginia in 2020 involved alcohol-impaired driving?
-Thirty percent involved speeding, 13 percent involved distracted driving, 5 percent involved hit-and-runs, and 2 percent involved drowsy driving, according to data from the National Highway Traffic Safety Administration.
+Did you know that 27 percent of fatal crashes in Virginia in 2022 involved alcohol-impaired driving?
+Forty percent involved speeding, 17 percent involved distracted driving, and 2.5 percent involved hit-and-runs, according to data from the Virginia Department of Motor Vehicles.1

-All of these behaviors are not only dangerous but can also make you subject to fines and other penalties from authorities.
-With such violations on your driving record, insurance companies will consider you a high-risk driver, which means you’ll see a higher premium than someone with a clean driving record.
-Let’s see how much you can expect to pay for car insurance as a high-risk driver in Virginia.
+These dangerous behaviors not only put lives at risk, but can also lead to fines and penalties.
+If these violations end up on your driving record, insurance companies will label you as a high-risk driver, resulting in significantly higher premiums compared to someone with a clean record.
+Let’s explore how much you can expect to pay for car insurance as a high-risk driver in Virginia.

 SR-22s require you to carry the state’s minimum coverage, while FR-44s, which are for more serious violations, require limits double the minimum.